mrbhatt2348/HackAI-230439/README.md

 For detailed instructions and usage, please refer to the [SMS Notification Agent README](https://github.com/mrbhatt2348/Fetch.ai-Hackathon-Project/tree/main/SMS-Notification-with-uagent).

-## Project 2: Two-Agent Communication 🤖🤝
+## Project 2: Temperature Agent which notifies another uagent in a remote communication channel📲 🤖🤝

 The Two-Agent Communication project illustrates how two uAgents, a Temperature Monitoring Agent and another agent (Bob), can communicate remotely.
 When the temperature changes in the selected location, the Temperature Monitoring Agent notifies Bob, demonstrating remote agent communication.